KLMN

-KLMN, UHF analog channel 26, was a Fox-affiliated television station licensed to Great Falls, Montana, United States.
+KLMN (channel 26) was a television station in Great Falls, Montana, United States, affiliated with the Fox network.
 The station was owned by Equity Media Holdings.

 History

 Founded on December 19, 2000, KLMN signed on in mid-2003 as a Fox affiliate, with additional programming from UPN.
 When Helena-based NBC affiliate KTVH bought a low-power repeater station in the Great Falls area in 2005, it caused an affiliation shake-up.
 Long-time NBC affiliate KTGF (now KJJC-TV) became an affiliate of Fox, leaving KLMN with only UPN programming.
 KLMN became a MyNetworkTV affiliate in September 2006.
 In May 2007, Fox programming abruptly returned to KLMN after nearly two years on KTGF, which might have been coincidental with KTGF's parent, Destiny Communications, entering a Joint Sales Agreement with KLMN.

 The KLMN callsign was once used by what is now KFTA-TV in Fort Smith, Arkansas.
-Ironically, KLMN was not the only station in Great Falls whose callsign was once used in Arkansas, as its competitor KRTV carries the callsign of a now-defunct station in Little Rock, Equity Media Holdings' hometown.
+Coincidentally, KLMN was not the only station in Great Falls whose callsign was once used in Arkansas, as its competitor KRTV carries the callsign of a now-defunct station in Little Rock, Equity Media Holdings' hometown.

 In 2007, a Federal Communications Commission (FCC) inquiry was launched to determine whether Equity's control of KLMN violated the multiple ownership rules; a local competitor subsequently filed a petition to deny the station's license renewal application.
 Processing of other FCC license assignment and modification applications involving Equity had been delayed pending resolution of these issues.